 There are some potential limitations to this study.
-Due to the original cohort study design, the results of this study are restricted to middle-aged predominantly Caucasian women and therefore cannot be extrapolated to men.
-It is important to remember that this cross-sectional data is taken from a longitudinal cohort study which has loss to follow-up due to deaths, withdrawal due to illness and/or disability leading to a possibly healthier cohort attending follow-up visits, however there were no clinically significant differences between included and excluded subjects in this study.
+Due to the original cohort study design, the results are restricted to middle-aged predominantly Caucasian women and therefore cannot be extrapolated to men.
+Importantly this cross-sectional data is taken from a longitudinal cohort study with losses to follow-up from deaths, withdrawal due to illness and/or disability leading to a possibly healthier cohort attending follow-up visits.
+However there were no clinically significant differences between included and excluded subjects in this study.
+We adjusted for the most important potential confounding factors of age, BMI and knee injury which are consistent with the alignment literature.
+However, residual confounding may exist due to the remaining effects of measured confounders, in addition to those possibly unmeasured or unknown.

 When the Chingford study started in 1989, the standard view for knee SLR was antero-posterior, weight-bearing in full knee extension.
-However, due to underestimation of JSN in fully extended views, current practice now prefers semi-flexed views (50)(49).
+Due to underestimation of JSN in fully extended views, current practice now prefers semi-flexed views (50).
 To accurately evaluate change over time, long-term cohort studies often continue using the same radiographic protocol established at baseline, and therefore these results cannot be generalised to semi-flexed knee radiographs.

 The lack of FLRs for MA alignment measurement is a limitation.
-Recent studies have demonstrated strong correlation (r = 0.75 - 0.88) in KOA populations between MA alignment on FLRs and AA alignment on SLRs (14, 15, 18)(14, 15, 18).
+Recent studies have demonstrated strong correlation (r = 0.75 - 0.88) in KOA populations between MA alignment on FLRs and AA alignment on SLRs (14, 15, 18).
 Alignment measurements on SLRs do not capture the distal tibial or proximal femoral anatomy.
-The femoral shaft part used to determine AA alignment does not include the femoral neck that protrudes medially from the upper femoral shaft which is used in determining MA alignment, therefore use of a valgus offset correction angle (approximately 4.0°) is suggested to account for the AA and MA alignment difference (14, 15, 18)(14, 15, 18).
-A recent study by Colebatch (16)(16), comparing fully extended AP SLRs with FLRs ( r = 0.81) in a female healthy population, found no evidence of needing to apply an offset correction angle in terms of mean alignment or those classified as valgus.
-This difference could be a result of studying a healthy all female population in comparison to studies by Kraus (18)(18), Hinman (14)(14) and Issa (15)(15) who used mixed gender RKOA populations, and/or a result of using a fully extended knee position compared to fixed-flexion (18)(18) or semi-flexed (15)(15) radiographic views.
+The femoral shaft part used to determine AA alignment does not include the femoral neck that protrudes medially from the upper femoral shaft which is used in determining MA alignment, therefore use of a valgus offset correction angle (approximately 4.0°) is suggested to account for the AA and MA alignment difference (14, 15, 18).
+A recent study by Colebatch (16), comparing fully extended AP SLRs with FLRs ( r = 0.81) in a female healthy population, found no need to apply an offset correction angle in terms of mean alignment or those classified as valgus.
+This difference could result from studying a healthy all female population in comparison to studies by Kraus (18), Hinman (14) and Issa (15) who used mixed gender RKOA populations, and/or from using a fully extended knee position compared to fixed-flexion (18) or semi-flexed (15) radiographic views.
 As the Chingford study is a female only cohort containing a mix of healthy and KOA participants with fully-extended SLR images an offset correction has not been used and rather than trying to reproduce MA alignment we have specifically defined alignment categories according to clinically relevant variables.

 Conclusion

-This study has uniquely compared AA alignment measurements using 1P and 2P methods at 3 different KJC landmarks and against clinical outcomes and reproducibility identified KJC3, the tibial plateau centre, as the optimal KJC for future alignment analyses in this cohort.
-Based on cross-sectional associations with SRKOA this study has identified appropriate varus / neutral / valgus alignment categories for use with 1P and 2P methods.
-Finally novel cross-sectional associations with SRKOA, RKOA and knee pain clinical outcomes have been described.
-The overall results suggest differences in AA alignment are detected when 1P versus 2P methods are compared.
-This finding requires replicating in other cohorts and further validation with comparison to MA alignment could then determine whether a 1P or 2P AA method is preferable.
+This study has uniquely compared AA alignment using 1P and 2P measurements at 3 different KJC landmarks and against clinical outcomes and reproducibility has identified KJC3, the tibial plateau centre, as the optimal KJC for future alignment analyses in this cohort.
+Based on cross-sectional associations with SRKOA this study has identified appropriate varus / neutral / valgus alignment categories for use with 1P and 2P methods..
+The overall results suggest differences in AA alignment when 1P versus 2P methods are compared.
+This requires replicating in other cohorts and further validation with comparison to MA alignment could then determine whether a 1P or 2P AA method is preferable.

 ACKNOWLEDGEMENTS